The world’s only NGO promoting OSH literacy awareness .

-Occupational Safety and Health (OSH) literacy can be defined as: The degree to which individuals have the capacity to obtain, process, produce and understand basic OSH information and services needed to make appropriate decisions regarding Health and Safety at work or in work-related training.
+Occupational Safety and Health (OSH) literacy is a key work/life skill and can be defined as: The degree to which individuals have the capacity to obtain, process, produce and understand basic OSH information and services needed to make appropriate decisions regarding Health and Safety at work, in work-related training or in other situations.

 Occupational Safety &Health (OSH) has its very own distinct meta-language.
 It also uses a lot of different shapes, signs, colours and symbols which have been standardized

 by the International Standards Organisation (ISO) .
-Therefore it fulfils all the criteria to be recognised as a specialist literacy in its own rite.
+Examples can been seen in the workplace, in public places and at home on cleaning products, electrical goods and much more.
+Therefore it fulfils all the criteria to be recognised as a specialist literacy in its own right.
 This literacy can become even more specific depending on the industry sector.

 OSHliteracy.org is the world’s first and only dedicated organisation specifically raising awareness of OSH literacy.
 We are committed to making risk communications within the workplace or in places of vocational training ‘Accessible to All’.
 OSHliteracy.org is active in a number of projects aimed at raising levels of OSH literacy and safety awareness.

 Why is OSH literacy awareness so important?

 Every 15 seconds, a worker dies from a work-related accident or disease.